artsince/boycott-api/README.md

 ## Reference
-Each venue contains a name, geograpical coordinates, and a unique Foursquare Id.
+Each venue contains a name, geographical coordinates, and a unique Foursquare Id.
 Users may approve or veto a boycott on a venue with an optional comment.
-Total number of upvotes and downvotes are stored with the venue as ``àpprove_count``` and ```veto_count```.
+Total number of upvotes and downvotes are stored with the venue as ``` approve_count ``` and ``` veto_count ```.

 User comments are stored as Opinions.
 Opinions contain a logical link to the related venue via ```boycott_id```.
 Users can agree or disagree with opinions.
 Total number of upvotes and downvotes are stored with the opinion as ```agree_count``` and ```disagree_count```.